MrPipiKado/Iac-comparison/CDK/README.md

-# Welcome to your CDK Python project!
+# Welcome to My Diploma Project!

-This is a blank project for CDK development with Python.
+This is a project of Python CDK deployment template of web application with a database.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`